SwimSwag10/my-patient-coverage/README.md

   ```sh
   npm install
   ```
-4. Create the 'buid' directory for the AWS S3 bucket to store the frontend statically.
+4. Create the 'build' directory for the AWS S3 bucket to store the frontend statically.
   ```sh
   npm run build
   ```